Fred Smalls: Arena Football League

 In 1990, Smalls joined the Pittsburgh Gladiators of the Arena Football League (AFL).
 He only spent a short part of 1990 with the Gladiators, recording five tackles.
 He then moved to the Washington Commandos, where he played fullback along with linebacker.
 He finished the season with 18 tackles and a sack on defense with the Commandos and three receptions for 25 yards and 12 rushes for 44 yards and a touchdown on offense.
 In 1991, Smalls joined the Albany Firebirds.
 That season, he recorded four tackles and a sack.

+German Football League

+Smalls then played for the Cologne Crocodiles in the German Football League until 1994.